mshashank559/FUTURE_DS_01/README.md

-# 📊 Social Media Trend Analysis Dashboard
+# 📊 Social Media Trend Analysis

 This project analyzes sentiment across multiple social media platforms (Reddit, Instagram, and Facebook) and visualizes the insights using Power BI.